flybywiresim/aircraft/docs/a320-simvars.md

     - Determines if the FAULT light on the CABIN PRESS MODE SEL pushbutton should be on

+- A32NX_CABIN_ALTITUDE
+    - Feet
+    - The equivalent altitude from sea level of the interior of the cabin based on the internal pressure

+- A32NX_CABIN_DELTA_PRESSURE
+    - PSI
+    - The difference in pressure between the cabin interior and the exterior air.
+    Positive when cabin pressure is higher than external pressure.

+- A32NX_CABIN_VS
+    - Feet per minute
+    - Rate of pressurization or depressurization of the cabin expressed as altitude change

+- A32NX_CPC_SYS1
+    - Bool
+    - Indicates that the cabin pressure controller 1 is active

+- A32NX_CPC_SYS2
+    - Bool
+    - Indicates that the cabin pressure controller 2 is active

+- A32NX_OUTFLOW_VALVE_OPEN_PERCENTAGE
+    - Ratio
+    - Percent open of the cabin pressure outflow valve

+- A32NX_AUTO_LANDING_ELEVATION
+    - Feet
+    - Automatic landing elevation as calculated by the MCDU when a destination runway is entered

+- A32NX_DESTINATION_QNH
+    - Millibar
+    - Destination QNH as entered by the pilot in the MCDU during descent

 - A32NX_DITCHING
     - Bool
     - True if DITCHING mode is enabled